pi-lar/neuropil/doc/source/identities.rst

 You may hide behind a pseudonym for data exchange to further obfuscate the attack space.
 There are two ways to create sub-identities for the initial one that we create above.

-The first way is the way PKI infratstructures work, you create a new identity and use your identity hash into the issuer field.
+The first way is the way PKI infrastructures work, you create a new identity and use your identity hash into the issuer field.
 As a next step you have to add the signature of your initial identity to the attribute set.

 .. code-block:: JSON